Grokzen/pykwalify/docs/Validation Rules.md

 Multiple values are allowed in the `sequence` block.
 It can also be nested to any depth.

-A new value has been introduced to the `sequence` block `matching` that can be set to either:
+The value `matching` has been introduced to the `sequence` block that can be set to either:

  - `any` this mean that one or more sequence blocks has to be valid for the value in the sequence to be valid.
  - `all` this mean that all sequence blocks has to be valid for each value to be valid.